 Parks in Tbilisi: Tbilisi Botanical Garden

 Tbilisi Botanical Garden was founded in the 19th century, but until the 1850s it was known as the “King’s Garden”, as the “royal gardens” were once planted on the site of this natural park.
-The Botanical Garden is located in the historic center of Tbilisi, on Botanical Street 1, where is the main entrance to the garden, directly at the base of the mountain to the fortress Narikala.
+The Botanical Garden is located in the historic centre of Tbilisi, on Botanical Street 1, where the main entrance to the garden is, directly at the base of the mountain to the fortress Narikala.
 The Botanical Garden counts more than 3500 species of plants, some of which are unique and rare exhibits.
 The huge area of the park is a large garden of indescribable beauty, with fountains and real waterfalls with picturesque bridges over them.
-In the Botanical Garden are created all conditions for a restful, relaxing past time in the shade of the trees where you will find plenty of benches and cozy pavilions.
+In the Botanical Garden, all conditions are created for a restful, relaxing past time in the shade of the trees where you will find plenty of benches and cosy pavilions.
 The garden is also ideal for lovers of cycling.
 The entrance ticket costs 2 GEL.
 The Botanical Garden is open every day from 09:00 -19: 00.

 Parks in Tbilisi: Turtle Lake